 - Manage physical distancing for food vendors providing take away service (for e.g., when ordering and picking up food).

-- Create an environment in the market where customers can practice safe physical distancing of 2 metres.
+- Create an environment in the market where customers can practice safe physical distancing of 2 metres and avoid congregation points.
+Similar to retail grocers' indoor spaces allow five metres squared (5m2) per customer.

 - Provide hand-washing facilities and/or access to hand sanitizers for vendors and customers.